 Full List Of Stories

 London’s FTSE 100 was down 0.
-2% at 7,338.
-71 in afternoon trade on Friday as investors mulled the collapse of cross-party Brexit talks.
+8% at 7,263.
+79 in afternoon trade on Wednesday as worries about trade relations between the US and China intensified.

-London stocks were set to edge lower at the open on Friday following solid gains in the previous session amid renewed concerns about a possible hard Brexit.
+London stocks were set to edge down at the open on Wednesday, taking their cue from a weak Asian session amid renewed concerns about Sino-US trade relations.

 Targeted increases in public sector pay are needed to enable the NHS, schools, the armed forces, the police, the civil service and prisons to hold on to and hire workers in the face of competition from the private sector, a thinktank has said.
 The Institute for Fiscal Studies said that after a decade of wage restraint, the government now needed to respond to growing evidence of recruitment difficulties. - Guardian.

 London's FTSE 100 was up 0.
 4% at 7,335.
 15 in afternoon trade on Tuesday.